Overchute/docs/System Design/Economics.md

 - The primary goal of the native token is give users a stake in the success of the platform, aligning interests to incentivise continued and expanding use of the platform, and sustainable profit.

 ### Token functionality
-- To begin with all tokens are owned by the founders.
 - Tokens can be freely traded on exchanges.
 - Token ownership confers the right to a share in the profit of the platform, which can be distributed by:
     - Method 1 (_not preferred_): Transferring XTC profits to the accounts of token-holders as dividends.